ajguerrer/tobu/README.md

 For myself, the developer of this library, I would like to to create a protobuf compiler plugin that is capable of generating these descriptors in rust as well as a way for the generated types to access their associated descriptor.
 The generated code can then plug into my reflection library and its done!
 Piece of cake right?
-Right... lets begin.
+Right...
+Let's begin.

 ### Deep dive into `protobuf-go`